Yomguithereal/obliterator/README.md

 forEach(map, (value, key) => ...);
 ```

+## forEachWithNullKeys

-Optionally, one can use the `forEachWithNullKeys` function to iterate over mixed values but with the twist that iterables without proper keys (lists, sets etc.), will yield `null` instead of an index key.
+Variant of [forEach](#foreach) one can use to iterate over mixed values but with the twist that iterables without proper keys (lists, sets etc.), will yield `null` instead of an index key.

+Supported values range from arrays, typed arrays, sets, maps, objects, strings, arguments, iterators, arbitrary iterables etc.

 ```js
 import {forEachWithNullKeys} from 'obliterator/foreach';